 IGF-1 mRNA expression in ileal tissue

-There was high expression of IGF-1 mRNA in group C. There was no significant difference in expression at different times (F = 0.086, P > 0.05), although there were significant differences among the groups (F = 46.670, P < 0.05).
+IGF-1 mRNA was highly expressed in group C. There was no significant difference in expression at different times (F = 0.086, P > 0.05), although there were significant differences between groups (F = 46.670, P < 0.05).
 Further analysis revealed that there was a significant difference between groups C and E, groups C and T, and groups E and T (P < 0.05) (Figure 8).

 DISCUSSION

 Gastrointestinal dysfunction plays an important role in the development of multiple organ dysfunction syndrome (MODS).
-The intestine is one of the target organs injured in MODS, and plays an important role in initiating MODS, in which intestinal mucosal barrier damage is the key factor.
+The intestine is one of the target organs injured in MODS, and it plays an important role in initiating MODS, in which intestinal mucosal barrier damage is a key factor.
 Bacterial or endotoxin translocation is closely related to excessive growth of opportunistic pathogens in the intestine, weakened intestinal immunity, and intestinal mucosal damage[3].
-The intestinal mucosal mechanical, immune and biological barriers consisting of intestinal flora play a key role in preventing bacterial or endotoxin translocation.
+The intestinal flora is a key component of the mechanical, immune and biological barriers of the intestinal mucosa, as it plays a key role in preventing bacterial or endotoxin translocation.